stefanom/spiramir2/README.txt

  ## TODO

  *  speed up iterative growth
+    * avoid testing points on curves that can never intersect (wrong side of tangent, non-overlapping bounding boxes)
+    * fix the
  *  make sure sprues still work
  *  see if spiramir and circles work together well
  *  test on the various expected containment shapes